tomaloki/tomaloki/README.md

 **<ins>Some information about me<ins>**:

-I study Computer Engineering at OsloMET, where I am currently in my second year.
+I study Computer Engineering at OsloMET, where I am currently in my third and final year.

 I am currently working on updating this info-page about me, what I am doing and learning at the moment and of course adding code and stuff that I am working on. 🔨 🧰